Restoration Continues at Amphipolis Tomb

 The opening of the site to the public is eagerly anticipated, but as further restoration work continues, it is now not expected to open until 2027, or 2028.

-A further theory is that the tomb was a memorial dedicated to Alexander’s dearest friend and lover, Hephaestion, based on three inscriptions which link the tomb to him.
-The research will continue to hopefully finally solve the mystery.
+In 2015, research concluded that the tomb was commissioned by Alexander the Great as a memorial dedicated to Alexander’s dearest friend and lover, Hephaestion, based on three inscriptions which link the tomb to him.

 Once open, the site will be an important addition to the ancient archaeology of Northern Greece and in reach of tourists visiting the island of Thassos.